gacelita/ventas/README.md

 - `cd datomic`
 - `cp .credentials.example .credentials`
-- In `.credentials`, replace "username" and "pasword" with your credentials for downloading Datomic from my.datomic.com
+- In `.credentials`, replace "username" and "pasword" with your credentials for downloading Datomic.
+These credentials are not the same as your login credentials: you need to use your email as the user and your "download key" (shown in https://my.datomic.com/account) as the password.
 - `cd config`
 - `cp transactor.example.properties transactor.properties`
 - In `transactor.properties`, replace "YOUR_LICENSE_KEY" with your Datomic Pro license key (you can get one for free, see Datomic Starter [here](https://www.datomic.com/get-datomic.html))